 Finally, check out the other hints that will help you.

 When you see things like “tight deadline” in the query, you want to submit your pitch as soon as you can.
 You’ll have a much better chance of being included.

 So let’s look at how you can answer this.

 Step 6: Pitch Reporters

 HARO gives you two options to send your pitch.
 Inside HARO, or via email.
 I tend to pitch via email.

-If you choose inside HARO.
+If you want you can pitch inside Help a Reporter Out.
 Log in and go to your dashboard.
 Next to “My Account” you’ll find “My Pitches.”

 You’ll see “Things You’ve Pitched.”
 I’m not 100% sure if all the pitches sent via email are entered into the system, so just be aware of that.

 On the right, you’ll see a small link that says “Submit a Pitch.”
 Click that.